Application Overview for Psychologist Applications

 B. The Board shall consider a license application that is received fewer than 18 days before a scheduled meeting at a subsequent meeting.

 Depending on when an application is administratively complete, the next scheduled or calendared meeting is not necessarily the next available meeting.
 Because of this 18-day rule, an application that is administratively complete, for example, ten (10) days before the next scheduled meeting will be considered at a subsequent meeting, or the next available meeting, which could be a month or more after the next scheduled meeting.
 In other words, applicants should not expect to be on the next meeting listed on the calendar when they've submitted an application the week before.

 Once the Administrative Review is completed, the Substantive Review begins.
 "Substantive review" means the review of all application materials to determine if all requirements in statute and rule have been met to qualify for licensure.
 Board staff cannot and does not make this assessment.
-This stage of the application process is conducted by the Committee.
+This stage of the application process is conducted by the Application Review Committee (Committee or ARC).
 The Committee consists of two (2) actively licensed Arizona psychologists who also serve on the Board.
 The Committee meets about twelve (12) times a year.
 These meetings are formal, following Robert's Rules of Order.
-Applications that are administratively complete and ready for substantive review are added to the Committee's next available agenda by first and last name of the applicant, as they are completed.
+Applications that are administratively complete and ready for substantive review are added to the Committee's next available agenda by first and last name of the applicant as they are completed.
 Agendas are posted to the Board's website on the Upcoming Meetings page at least 24 hours before the meeting is scheduled to begin.

 Attending the Committee Meeting:

 All Committee meetings are held virtually via Zoom, and the attendance information is included in the meeting entry on the Upcoming Meetings page.